ncatlab/nlab-content/pages/17138.md

 for the [[set]] of inclusions of the topological [[n-disks]], def. \ref{TopologicalGeneratingCofibrations}, into their [[cylinder objects]], def. \ref{TopologicalInterval}, along (for definiteness) the left endpoint inclusion.

-These inclusions are similar to the standard topological [[generating cofibrations]] of def. \ref{TopologicalGeneratingCofibrations}, but in contrast to these they are "acyclic" (meaning: trivial on homotopy classes of maps from "cycles" given by [[n-spheres]]) in that they are [[weak homotopy equivalences]] (example \ref{FactoringTopologicalCodiagonalThroughCylinder}).
+These inclusions are similar to the standard topological [[generating cofibrations]] of def. \ref{TopologicalGeneratingCofibrations}, but in contrast to these they are "acyclic" (meaning: trivial on homotopy classes of maps from "cycles" given by [[n-spheres]]) in that they are [[weak homotopy equivalences]] (by prop. \ref{TopologicalHomotopyEquivalencesAreWeakHomotopyEquivalences}).

 Accordingly, $J$ is to be called the set of standard **topological [[generating acyclic cofibrations]]**.